jahan-addison/minta/README.md

 (pattern: any, g: matchCallback, fallthrough: boolean = false): any
 ```

 In `matchCallback` you are provided with a `Match` instance and the `pattern` to test against.
-The `pattern` internally is treated as a tuple, and you may match individually nth-tuple values.
-You may chain cases with optionally passing through after a match.
-Indeed, you may build quite impressive parsers with this.
+The `pattern` internally is converted and treated as a tuple, and you may match individually nth-tuple values.
+You may chain cases with optionally passing-through after a match.

 Similar to Swift, each case chain **must** end with a `default` or `_()` call.
-By default, `default` calls itself with the `identity` function, returning the last case; `_()` also by default returns the 1st value of the `pattern` tuple.
-This is useful when matching only on a single scalar value like a `number`.
+By default, `default` calls itself with the `identity` function, returning the last matched case; `default` also by default returns the 1st value of the `pattern` converted tuple.
+This is useful when matching on a simple value like a `number`.

-Optionally, when the second argument of `_()` is false, it will return the matching result of the entire tuple (the first arg can be `null` to get the last match).
+Optionally, when the second argument of `default` is false, it will return the matching result of the entire tuple (the first arg can be `null` to use the last matched case).
 Useful when pattern matching on lists.

 ### Basic Example